-Over the past 125 years, Chamberlain College of Nursing Honor Society has maintained a proud tradition of academic excellence.
-We celebrate the scholarship, research and academic excellence of baccalaureate and graduate nursing students, and the achievements of professional nurses.
+For more than 125 years, Chamberlain College of Nursing has maintained a proud tradition of academic excellence.
+We celebrate the scholarship, research and academic excellence of baccalaureate and graduate nursing students and the achievements of professional nurses.
 Our students and graduates are recognized in a variety of ways, not just in their proficiency in coursework, but also in their performance in real-life patient settings.

 The mission of the Phi Pi Chapter of Sigma Theta Tau International at Chamberlain College of Nursing is to support learning, knowledge and professional development of nurses committed to making a difference worldwide.

 Founded in 1922, STTI now has chapters in more than 20 countries, with more than 130,000 members worldwide*.
 Members have access to vast resources from one of the most respected nursing organization in the world.
 Visit www.chamberlain.edu/honorsociety to learn more.

 STTI & Chamberlain Announce Two $10,000 Research Grants